 Uruguay is also a member of several regional organisations, including the Union of South American Nations (UNASUR), the Community of Latin America and Caribbean States (CELAC) and the Organization of American States (OAS), that seek to advance a variety of regional political and economic interests.

 Uruguay maintains positive relations with the United States, based on economic ties and regional cooperation aimed at combatting drug trafficking and terrorism.
 Uruguay and the United States have, in the past, put in place agreements to establish trade and investment relations, including the 2002 Joint Commission on Trade and Investment and a bilateral investment treaty, which entered into force in 2006.
+In 2014, at the US’ request, Uruguay took in six former inmates released from the US offshore detention facility in Guantanamo.

 Relations with China and India are growing.
 In June 2012, Chinese Premier Wen Jiabao visited Uruguay to strengthen ties and meet leaders, and in 2013 President Mujica visited China and met Chinese President Xi Jinping with a view to increase exports and attract investment into developing Uruguay’s infrastructure.
 In February 2013, India and Uruguay entered into an agreement for exploring and encouraging investment in Uruguay’s mining sector.